 - Go to Google Play > Menu > My apps & games.

 - You will see which applications are in the process of being updated or downloaded.

 - Just press the X next to them to cancel the download and proceed with getting the app you urgently need

 To free up space on Android, it’s always a good idea to disable auto-updates and manual updates.

+The second solution you should try is to check your device storage.
 If you do not have the minimum required storage space on your phone, the Play Store will stop all downloads.
-For starters, the minimum of 300 MB is free which Google Playstore has set for downloading applications from the platform.
-So, keep track of available space on your Android device.
+Google Play Store has set a minimum of 300 MB of free space for downloading applications from the platform.
+Therefore, it’s important to keep track of the available space on your Android device.

-Having insufficient storage can be the cause of the pending downloads issue in the Play Store.
-If you still want to make sure storage is not causing the download pending error, there are a couple of things you can do.
+Insufficient storage can be the cause of the pending downloads issue in the Play Store.
+If you want to make sure that storage is not causing the download pending error, there are a couple of things you can do.

 - Check how much free storage you have manually by going to Settings> Storage.